RakeshsarmaKarra/RakeshsarmaKarra/README.md

   - Mentored students on ML workflows, responsible AI, and bias mitigation strategies, ensuring ethical and effective AI model development.
   - Applied data-driven research methods to assess the performance and limitations of state-of-the-art AI tools, optimizing their usage in real-world applications.

-## → Data Scientist (OR&AA) - American Airlines, USA  Sep 2023 - Dec 2023
+## → Data Scientist (OR&AA) - American Airlines, Texas  Sep 2023 - Dec 2023
   - Applied CRISP-DM methodology (6 steps process) to initiate flight research, aligning it with strategic business objectives.
   - Deep dived into the dataset(6.5M records) and extracted descriptive statistics.
   - Generated visualizations with the help of matplotlib, seaborn libraries to know about the nature of the data points.